-This Policy sets out the activities and responsibilities involved in the control of condensation, damp and mould within Guildford Borough Council's housing stock.
+This Policy sets out the activities and responsibilities involved in the control of condensation, damp and mould within Guildford Borough Council's (GBCs) housing stock.
 The Council aims to provide a consistently high-quality repairs and maintenance service to ensure that properties are well-functioning, habitable and safe.

 Condensation and mould in a property are generally caused by a fault with the building (i.e. the landlord's responsibility) or how the building is used by the occupier (i.e. the tenant's responsibility).
 This policy sets out broadly how the Council will address the issues of damp and condensation, and the resulting mould that occurs.
+We will work with residents where mould is present to identify the solutions and to resolve the problem.